 This post may contain affiliate links.

-This project is a little puzzling.
+This folding photo cube project is a little puzzling.
 It took me a few tries to get it right, but WOW, we are in love with the result.
-Want to learn how to make the coolest magic puzzle cube you have ever seen?
+Want to learn how to make the coolest magic photo fidget cube you have ever seen?
 It’s a toy and it’s educational at the same time, because that’s the way we roll around these parts.
-(This post is sponsored by Elmer’s.
-All ideas are my own, however I received free product and compensation for my efforts.)

-You can really get creative with this magic puzzle cube.
+You can really get creative with this photo cube.
 We chose to use pictures of human anatomy to make it educational.
 A few other ideas I though of doing were plant & animal cells, chemical symbols, art prints, or family photos, or anything, really!

 To make this cool educational toy, you will need: